Center for Faith and Vocation

 Wellness and the CFV

-The Office of the Provost, the Office of Student Affairs, and the Center for Faith and Vocation are pleased to announce that Butler University has established two new rooms called Reflection, Meditation, and Prayer Spaces.
 If you are looking for a quiet space to reflect, pray, or meditate in the midst of the busy academic day, these rooms are designed to be available and convenient for you.
-The rooms are located on the first floor of Jordan Hall, side by side, JH 182 C and D and will be open from 8:00 am to 8:00 pm every Monday-Friday and are a satellite of the Center for Faith and Vocation.
-Questions about the Reflection, Meditation, and Prayer rooms in Jordan Hall can be directed to CFV Assistant Director, Marguerite Stanciu at email@example.com.
+The rooms are located on the first floor of Jordan Hall, side by side, JH 182 C and D and will be open from 8:00 AM to 8:00 PM every Monday–Friday and are a satellite of the Center for Faith and Vocation.
+Questions about the Reflection, Meditation, and Prayer rooms in Jordan Hall can be directed to CFV Assistant Director, Marguerite Stanciu, firstname.lastname@example.org.